Learn About Knee Replacement Procedures

 - Total Knee Replacement: In other cases, both compartments of the knee are damaged due to osteoarthritis and therefore a Total Knee Replacement is performed.

-Both Partial and Total Knee Replacement procedures take about two hours from start to finish.
+Both procedures take about two hours from start to finish.
 Patients are then brought to a recovery room where they can recover in comfort.
 Nurses and medical staff will review post-operative instructions as well begin scheduling the start of your Physical Therapy program.

 After therapy is completed, you can look forward to an active and pain-free lifestyle.
 You can return to the hobbies you once enjoyed like golf, hiking and fitness routines – without the pain of osteoarthritis.